GOAL 13: Take urgent action to combat climate change and its impacts.

 13.1Strengthen resilience and adaptive capacity to climate-related hazards and natural disasters in all countries.

-- Indicator 13.1.1 Number of deaths, missing persons and persons affected by disaster per 100,000 peoplea
+- Indicator 13.1.1 Number of deaths, missing persons and directly affected persons attributed to disaster per 100,000 population

 - Indicator 13.1.2 Number of countries that adopt and implement national disaster risk reduction strategies in line with the Sendai Framework for Disaster Risk Reduction 2015–2030

 - Indicator 13.1.3 Proportion of local governments that adopt and implement local disaster risk reduction strategies in line with national disaster risk reduction strategies